jsaenzBimcv/BIMCV-MIDAS-PROJECT/Models/Segmentation_Models/Unet2d_Vertebrae/README.md

 |<a href="https://github.com/jsaenzBimcv/BIMCV-MIDAS-PROJECT/tree/main/Models/Segmentation_Models/Unet2d_Vertebrae/models/Unet2d_Opt-RMSprop_Lr-0.00033_Epoch-100_Filt-32">Unet2d_Opt-RMSprop_Lr-0.00033_Epoch-100_Filt-32</a>| 85.93 |
 |<a href="https://github.com/jsaenzBimcv/BIMCV-MIDAS-PROJECT/tree/main/Models/Segmentation_Models/Unet2d_Vertebrae/models/Unet2d_Opt-RMSprop_Lr-0.00033_Epoch-100_Filt-64">Unet2d_Opt-RMSprop_Lr-0.00033_Epoch-100_Filt-64</a>| 84.12 |

 </sub>
 </div>
 <p align="center">
-<a id="table1">Table 1:</a> Parameters settings of the CNN architectures.
+<a id="table1">Table 1:</a> Parameters tested in the U-Net 2D model.
 </p>

-All variations designed from the U-Net architecture are trained for 300 epochs, In all cases the activation function in the output layer was the softmax and the loss the categorical cross entropy.
+All models are trained for 100 epochs, In all cases the activation function in the output layer was the softmax and the loss the categorical cross entropy.

 Intersection over Union (IoU) [(Long et al., 2015)](#12) was used as the metric to compare the performance of the evaluated network architectures.